QuicSDN: Transitioning from TCP to QUIC for Southbound Communication in SDNs: Introduction

-OpenFlow has become the de facto standard for manipulating switches' data planes.
-Controllers use OpenFlow to configure flow rules and flow tables.
-The control and data planes exchange a variety of OpenFlow messages that impose significant overheads to the network.
-The three main message types exchanged between a controller and a switch are the \texttt{PACKET\_IN}, \texttt{FLOW\_MOD}, and \texttt{MULTIPART\_REQUEST/REPLY} messages.
-When a packet arrives at a switch and does not match any existing flow rule, then the packet is forwarded to the controller via a \texttt{PACKET\_IN} message.
-In large networks such as data centers, an enormous amount of \texttt{PACKET\_IN} messages are generated from table misses \cite{alsaeedi2019toward,noormohammadpour2017datacenter, curtis2011devoflow}.
-As the table miss rate increases, the communication overhead between the controller and switches elevates, and this elevation results in a higher overhead of \gls{TCP} \cite{ying2019expedited,kim2017enhanced}. \texttt{FLOW\_MOD} packets, which are used to install or modify flow rules, can be sent reactively in response to a \texttt{PACKET\_IN} message, or proactively in anticipation of expected traffic.
-For example, the controller may proactively install flow rules based on the switches' flow statistics to address requirements such as load balancing. \texttt{FLOW\_MOD} message sizes are dependent on flow rule complexity \cite{chen2021modeling}, so for large networks with complex rules, these messages can become quite large.
-Whether \texttt{FLOW\_MOD} messages are sent reactively or proactively, they impose an additional overhead on the network.
+The introduction of \gls{SDN} allows for fine-grained and centralized control over the operation of the data plane.
+For example, OpenFlow and its vendor-specific flavors such as Arista's DirectFlow \cite{DirectFlow}, Cisco-OpenFlow-Plugin \cite{CiscoOpenFlowPlugin}, HP OpenFlow \cite{HPOpenFlow}) are being used to configure flow rules and flow tables in switches via exchanging variety of messages.
+The three main message types exchanged between a controller and a switch via the OpenFlow protocol are \texttt{Packet\_in}, \texttt{Flow\_mod}, and \texttt{Multipart\_request/reply}.
+When a data packet arrives at a switch and does not match the existing installed flow rules, the packet is forwarded to the controller via a \texttt{Packet\_in} message.
+In large networks, such as data centers, an enormous amount of \texttt{Packet\_in} messages are generated from table misses \cite{alsaeedi2019toward,noormohammadpour2017datacenter, curtis2011devoflow}.
+This is primarily caused by the limited memory of switches and the arrival of new flows \cite{jouet2015arbitrary}.
+As the table miss rate increases, the overhead of transport layer protocol used for communication between the controller and switches elevates \cite{ying2019expedited,kim2017enhanced}. \texttt{Flow\_mod} packets, which are used to install or modify flow rules, can be sent reactively in response to a \texttt{Packet\_in} message or proactively in anticipation of expected traffic.
+For example, the controller may proactively install flow rules based on the collected statistics from switches to address requirements such as load balancing.
+To maintain an up-to-date view of network status, a controller needs to poll switches at regular intervals.
+The controller sends \texttt{Multipart\_request} messages to each switch for each feature that it needs to collect statistics on, and each switch responds with a corresponding \texttt{Multipart\_reply} message.
+The polling frequency depends on the types of applications running on the controller.
+The reply messages' size is variable and depends on the switch configuration \cite{chen2021modeling}.
+For instance, switches with many queues and large flow tables transmit several messages for each poll event.
+Another protocol, \gls{OVSDB}, is used to configure \gls{QoS} functionalities via \gls{RPC} "transact" interactions.
+Configuring a queue on a switch involves multiple \gls{OVSDB} messages: (i) the queue is added to the switch, (ii) the queue is added to a specific packet scheduler, and (iii) the switch responds with an \gls{RPC} "update" to confirm the new configurations.
+More messages are required for more complicated switch operations, and the overhead is even more significant \cite{palma2014queuepusher,caba2015apis,sharma2014implementing,flathagen2018combined,volpato2017autonomic, chen2021modeling}.